readthedocs/blog/search-improvements.rst

 New Features
 ^^^^^^^^^^^^
-In the 3 months of full time work, I have implemented a couple of features including many bug fixes.
+In the 3 months of full time work, I have implemented these features along with many bug fixes.
 Some of the major features are as following:

 - `Exact Matching Search`_: Exact matching is one of our most highly requested